Yes, polygamy in the Bible exists—but what did Jesus think about it? Did he contradict it?

 God’s purpose for marriage was to help individuals find mutual support in families.
 When there were too few men due to warfare, this purpose was accomplished by allowing polygamy to ensure male heirs.
 In more stable times, polygamy resulted in many men remaining single because wealthy men could have many wives.
 In order to maintain God’s purposes at times like these, the rule about polygamy had to change.
 God’s purposes are eternal, but his commands change in order to carry out those purposes in different situations.
 We might summarize God’s purpose in the words of Psalm 68:6: “God sets the lonely in families.”

 We can feel smug that our society doesn’t allow polygamy, but in some ways, we are like the Romans, whose law was based on a morality that most didn’t follow.
 Despite their official condemnation of polygamy, many respectable Romans had multiple marriages because divorce was easily obtained and mistresses were openly accepted.
 Eurydice, a newlywed Roman wife in the first century, was given advice about a happy marriage by Plutarch: “If your husband commits some peccadillo with a paramour or a maidservant, you ought not to be indignant or angry, because it is respect for you which leads him to share his debauchery, licentiousness, and wantonness with another woman.”
 In other words, extramarital sex was so normal that she shouldn’t take offense.

 In modern Western societies, various surveys have revealed that 13 percent of women and 20 percent of men commit adultery—and this is likely to be underreported by those who are questioned.
 Perhaps soap operas represent our society more accurately than we’d like to believe.

-This post was adapted from Moral Questions of the Bible: Timeless Truth in a Changing World (Lexham Press, 2019).
+This post about polygamy in the Bible is adapted from Moral Questions of the Bible: Timeless Truth in a Changing World by David Instone-Brewer (Lexham Press, 2019).